Sultan1993/Kotlin-StyleGuide/README.md

 #### Parent Class

-Leave a single space between class declaration and `:` character and a single space between `:` and it's parent class.
+Single space between class declaration and `:` character and a single space between `:` and it's parent class.

 __BAD:__